Casualties of the Iranian Revolution: Revolutionary casualties

 Fedayins and Kurds as well as Tudeh, National Front, and Shariatmadari supporters. ...
 Thus the toll taken among those who had participated in the revolution was far greater than that of royalists.
 This revolution – like others – had devoured its own children.

-According to estimations by the military historian Spencer C. Tucker, in the period of 1980 to 1985, between 25,000 and 40,000 Iranians were arrested, 15,000 Iranians were tried and 8,000 to 9,500 Iranians were executed.
+Military historian Spencer C. Tucker wrote that from 1980 to 1985, between 25,000 and 40,000 Iranians were arrested, 15,000 were tried and 8,000 to 9,500 were executed, although some estimates have been far higher.

+In 2025 the Iranian government created a parking lot by paving over a section of Behesht-e Zahra cemetery in Tehran that had held the remains of an estimated 5,000 to 7,000 victims of the mass executions that followed the 1979 revolution.
+The year before, United Nations Special Rapporteur Javaid Rehman described the regime's pattern of destroying graveyards as an attempt to “conceal or erase data that could serve as potential evidence to avoid legal accountability.”